Public Conduct Standards

-- Possession or use of firearms and explosives; dangerous, destructive, or obnoxious chemicals; or any dangerous or apparently dangerous weapons, other than as allowed by law and College/Seminary regulations.
+- Possession or use of firearms and explosives; dangerous, destructive, or obnoxious chemicals; or any dangerous or apparently dangerous weapons, other than as allowed by College/Seminary regulations.

-- Possession or use of alcoholic beverages, tobacco, or illegal drugs.
+- Possession or use of alcoholic beverages, tobacco, marijuana, or illegal drugs.

 - Detention, physical abuse, or conduct that threatens bodily harm or endangers the safety or health of any person.